janimm/RealDash-extras/OBD2/README.md

 &nbsp;
 ### **skipCount**
 Number of times to skip sending this command.
 This value can be used to request a certain values less frequently and therefore get more time critical data faster.
 For example, using 5 as **skipCount** would send the command and later skip sending the command 5 times before sending it again.
 For some values like ambient temperature **skipCount** can be relatively large value, like 60.
+Default skipCount is 0.

 &nbsp;
 ### **targetId**